SEO is a complicated topic, right? It’s true that SEO is difficult but it’s not rocket science.

 There are some essential tools and plugins we should be using to improve our website SEO further.

-We have been using SEMrush for the last three year now and has been our one stop solution for all of SEO problems.
+We have been using Semrush for the last seven year now and has been our one stop solution for all of SEO problems.

 - Using their rank tracking tool to check our website ranking on Google (Desktop/Mobile) in demographics of our interest.